CloudInk/scraper/README.md

 # MSNBC Headline Scraper

 #### Scrapes top 10 headlines (in order) from msnbc.com.
-Uses LIBXML and the DOMDocument object.
+Uses the DOMDocument object.
 Also uses xpath to locate the tags that hold the information.
 For the sake of speed and time, I totally (of course) opted against using any kind of regex or similar.
 If you're familiar with DOM and XPath it's actually pretty easy.